multiduplikator/mikrotik_EAP/README.md

 In case you have ROS6, you have to implement EAP-PEAP via passthrough to a sidecar radius server, e.g. freeradius.
 This works with a dedicated wireless network that does the passthrough.

 In case you have ROS7 and User Manager, you can do EAP-PEAP on the same wireless network, using the user/password combination as created in the default group above, i.e. username as "SomeUser" and password as "<users_password_goes_here>" - leaving the anonymous_identity blank.

+This mode is particularly usefull for Chromebooks that are remote administered, and where you cannot install certificates permanently.

 ### Sidenote on WPA3 and Android 11
 We are on the advent of WPA3 and Android 11 now starts to enforce section 5.1: